Submitted by gwagner on

 try { await loadJsFile("addTwoNumbers.js"); await loadJsFile("multiplyBy3.js"); await loadJsFile("decrementBy2.js"); console.log( decrementBy2( multiplyBy3( addTwoNumbers(2,3)))); } catch (error) { console.log( error); }

-function, we can invoke Promise-valued functions
+In an async function, we can invoke Promise-valued functions

-expressions.
-Since an async
+in await expressions.
+Since an async function

-returns a Promise, it can itself be invoked with await
+returns a Promise, it can itself be invoked with await.

 async function load3JsFiles() { await loadJsFile("addTwoNumbers.js"); await loadJsFile("multiplyBy3.js"); await loadJsFile("decrementBy2.js"); } try { await load3JsFiles(); console.log( decrementBy2( multiplyBy3( addTwoNumbers(2,3)))); } catch (error) { console.log( error); }